syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-register-in-an-application.md

 ## Where to register the Syncfusion<sup style="font-size:70%">&reg;</sup> License Key?

-Below are the recommended place to register the license key in the various platforms (ASP.NET Core, Blazor, etc.)
+Below are the recommended places to register the license key in the various platforms (ASP.NET Core, Blazor, etc.)

 ## Blazor